💻 Best AI Coding Tools

 The free, open-source AI coding agent you run yourself

 Goose is an open-source agentic coding tool built by Block (the company behind Square and Cash App).
 Like Claude Code, it can read your codebase, write files, run terminal commands, and reason over your entire project.
 Unlike Claude Code, it's free - you provide your own API keys and run it locally.
 Goose supports multiple AI providers including Anthropic (Claude), OpenAI (GPT-4o), and local models.
 The tool lives in your terminal and can autonomously execute multi-step development tasks: setting up projects, refactoring code, running tests, fixing bugs, and generating documentation.
 Because it runs locally, your code never leaves your machine unless you choose a cloud AI provider.
-For developers who want Claude Code-level capabilities without the $20-$200/month subscription, Goose is the most capable free alternative available.
-The tradeoff: it requires technical comfort with the terminal and some setup effort.
+For developers who want Claude Code-level capabilities without the subscription cost, Goose is the most capable free alternative available.
+The tradeoff: it requires comfort with the terminal and some setup effort.

 AI-powered development assistant for faster coding